Refresher: GLMs and What They Actually Estimate

-The good news is that everything we are going to do in this tutorial series is built on top of what you already know.
-The robust design mark-recapture model, which sounds terrifying, is in its bones just a collection of GLMs talking to each other.
+The good news is that (technically) everything we are going to do in this tutorial series is built on top of what you already know.
+The robust design mark-recapture model, which is a crap name tbh, is in its bones just a collection of GLMs talking to each other.
 So before we get anywhere near that, it is worth making sure the foundations are solid.

 This page is not going to teach you anything new.
-It is going to remind you of something old, but with a bit more attention paid to what a GLM is actually doing, which I suspect got lost somewhere between the lecture and the exam.
+It is going to remind you of something old, but with a bit more attention paid to what a GLM is actually doing, which I suspect got lost somewhere between the lecture and the exam - fair enough.

 What is a GLM doing?